stereolabs/zed-ros2-examples/examples/zed_depth_to_laserscan/README.md

 ros2 launch zed_wrapper zed_camera.launch.py camera_model:=<camera_model>
 ```

-the laucnh file will start a ZED Wrapper node, the Depth Image to Laser Scan converter node, RVIZ2 for visualization, and a Robot State Publisher node to broadcast the ZED camera static frames.
+the launch file will start the ZED Wrapper node, the Depth Image to Laser Scan converter node, RVIZ2 for data visualization, and a Robot State Publisher node to broadcast the ZED camera static frames.

-You can disable RVIZ2 launching by using the launch parameter `rviz:=false`.
+You can disable RVIZ2 by using the launch parameter `rviz:=false`.

-You can also get the list of all the available parameters with
+You can also get the list of all the available launch parameters with

 ```bash
 ros2 launch zed_wrapper zed_camera.launch.py -s